lenn-arts/korea-news-covid19/README.md

-# Correlation between the Development of COVID-19 Casesand Emotionality in News Reporting in South Ko
+# Correlation between the Development of COVID-19 Cases and Emotionality in News Reporting in South Korea

 ## Project